dlang/DIPs/DIPs/1NNN-ADR.md

 In particular you should not depend on the name of the spec type, or how it is implemented.

-Interpolated strings agnostic about what the format specifications are.

 The interpolated string starts as a special string token, `InterpolatedString`, which is the same as a `DoubleQuotedString` but with an `i` prefix and no `StringPostFix`.